hannahjliu/hannahjliu.github.io/README.md

 # hannahjliu.github.io

-Personal portfolio and data projects by Hannah Liu, first-year MPA student at the London School of Economics and Political Science.
+Personal portfolio and data projects by Hannah Liu, second-year MPA student at the London School of Economics and Political Science.

 **[View the site →](https://hannahjliu.github.io/)**